Links on Android Authority may earn us a commission. Learn more.

 In this case, we want to send the link by WhatsApp, so head over to the app and paste the link into the message box.
 The download link is valid for one month.

-If you send the file to someone who also has an iPhone, the file will open in their default iOS app (camera roll for images and videos, for instance).
-Android recipients will be redirected to iCloud.com, where they can download the file or view it online.
+If you send the file to someone with an iPhone, it will open in their default iOS app (the camera roll for images and videos, for instance).
+Android recipients will be redirected to iCloud.com, where they can download or view the file online.

 Other file transfer methods to consider